 Take the time to explore each of the housing options available to you at Oberlin.

 Eleven of Oberlin’s residence halls offer a traditional college living experience that brings together students of many different interests and majors.
 Programs in these residential halls assist in the transition to college life.
 Each hall has its own culture and amenities, so you can find the right environment for your needs and routine.

-Three First Year Residential Experience halls—Barrows, Dascomb, and Robert L. Kahn—offer programs that help first-year students transition to college life.
+Three First Year Residential Experience halls—Barrows, Dascomb, and Robert L. Kahn—have programs that help first-year students transition to college life.

-Oberlin has 10 Program Houses that offer unique opportunities for immersion in another language or culture.
+Oberlin has 10 Program Houses offering opportunities for immersion in another language or culture.
 Four language-based halls provide support in learning and conversing in French, German, Russian, and Spanish.
 Five Program Houses encourage students to celebrate and embrace various identities, and educate others about them.
 We also offer a Substance Free Program House for those committed to live in an environment that supports their decision to limit their exposure to alcohol and other drugs while avoiding the secondhand effects of peer habits.
 You must apply for residency to live in one of the Program Houses.

 Oberlin has eight dining co-ops; four of which are connected to the residential housing co-ops.
 The student-run Oberlin Student Cooperative Association (OSCA) oversees the co-ops, enabling students to plan and purchase food, cook, clean, and manage residential tasks.
 On average, one in every five Oberlin students is a member of OSCA each semester.